tvanantwerp/think-tank-political-gifts/README.md

 # Politcal Contributions from Think Tank Employees During the 2012 Election Year

 These data include political contributions from employees of the [top ten U.S. think tanks](http://gotothinktank.com/dev1/wp-content/uploads/2014/01/GoToReport2013.pdf) during the 2012 election year.
 They were [scraped](https://github.com/tvanantwerp/opensecrets-scraper) from [OpenSecrets.org](https://www.opensecrets.org/).
-These data have been manually cleaned to eliminate duplicate persons and persons who were not actually think tank employees.
+These data have been manually cleaned to consolidate duplicate persons and eliminate persons who were not actually think tank employees.

+These data were compiled for a blog post examining the [political bias of think tank employees as revealed through their political contribution decisions](http://tomvanantwerp.com/think-tank-partisanship).
+They were scraped from OpenSecrets.org using a python script available [here](https://github.com/tvanantwerp/opensecrets-scraper).

 ## Explanation of Data